csound/plugins/README.md

 ```

 By default, all the plugins are built.
 If one wants to exclude a
-plugin from the build process,
-one can pass an option to the cmake command.
+plugin from the build process, one can pass an option to the cmake command.
 For example, to exclude the chua plugin, the `cmake` command would be:

 ```
 $ cmake -DBUILD_CHUA_OPCODES=OFF ../
 ```

+For the FLTK dependent plugins, the configuration variable used is
+`USE_FLTK`.

 To install the opcodes you have built